MomsFriendlyRobotCompany/mote/docs/Markdown/window-sharing.md

 # Sharing Windoze Internet with Zero

-This utilizes a lot of the information frojm circuitbasics.com.
+This utilizes a lot of the information from circuitbasics.com.

 ## Install the RNDIS Drivers